beaverbuilder/documentation/beaver-builder/basics/multi-layer-backgrounds.md

 ## Background Types

 You can choose from three background types: Color, Photo, and Gradient.
+Other background types, such as video, are not available because videos cannot be added as a background using CSS.

 :::info

-Please note that other background types, such as video, are not available.
-As videos can not be added as a background using CSS.
+Please note that Field Connections and Global Colors are not currently supported.

 :::